Momotaro: Sacred Sailors: Background

 The Naval Ministry previously showed Seo Fantasia (1940), the Disney film.
 Inspired by this, Seo tried to give dreams to children, as well as to instill the hope for peace, just as he did in the film's predecessor, Momotaro's Sea Eagles.
 At that time, unlike German animation and American animation, Japanese animation was not fully promoted as a tool for propaganda by the Japanese government.
 Animation was not considered as effective as other media by Japanese government officials.
 As we can see in the first scene of the film, "For Little Citizens (小国民に捧ぐ Shôkokumin ni tsugu)", the film was designed for children.

 For a long time, the film was presumed to have been confiscated and burned by the American occupation.
 However, a negative copy of the film was found in Shochiku's Ofuna warehouse in 1983 and was re-released in 1984.
 A reproduced film was later screened and the VHS package is now available in Japan.

 Legacy

-The Song of AIUEO (アイウエオの歌, AIUEO no Uta) is famous for being given a homage in the series Kimba the White Lion (ジャングル大帝, Janguru Taitei) by Osamu Tezuka.
-Tezuka had seen the film in April 1945.
-He later said that he was moved to tears by the film's hints of dreams and hopes, hidden under the appearance of war propaganda.

 The film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.
-UK based company All the Anime announced in May 2016 that would release the film on Blu-ray and in that same month it was also announced that US distributor Funimation would also be releasing the film on Blu-ray and DVD alongside Spider and Tulip on a single disc.
+UK-based company All the Anime announced in May 2016 that it would release the film on Blu-ray and in that same month it was also announced that US distributor Funimation would also be releasing the film on Blu-ray and DVD alongside Spider and Tulip on a single disc.